-Capitalised terms which are used but not defined in any particular section of this Base Prospectus have the meaning attributed thereto in "Terms and Conditions of the Notes" or any other section of this Base Prospectus.
+Capitalised terms that are used but not defined in any particular section of this Base Prospectus have the meaning attributed thereto in "Terms and Conditions of the Notes" or any other section of this Base Prospectus.

-In this Base Prospectus, "Bank" means Türkiye Garanti Bankası A.Ş. on a standalone basis and "Group" means the Bank and its subsidiaries (and, with respect to consolidated accounting information, entities that are consolidated into it).
+In this Base Prospectus, "Bank" means Türkiye Garanti Bankası A.Ş. on a standalone basis and "Group" means the Bank and its subsidiaries (and, with respect to consolidated accounting information, entities that are consolidated into the Bank).

-In this Base Prospectus, any reference to Euroclear Bank SA/NV ("Euroclear"), Clearstream Banking S.A. ("Clearstream, Luxembourg") and/or the Depository Trust Company ("DTC") shall, whenever the context so permits, be deemed to include a reference to any additional or alternative clearing system specified in the applicable Final Terms or Pricing Supplement or as may otherwise be approved by the Issuer and the Fiscal Agent.
+In this Base Prospectus, any reference to Euroclear Bank SA/NV ("Euroclear"), Clearstream Banking S.A. ("Clearstream, Luxembourg") and/or the Depository Trust Company ("DTC" and, with Euroclear and Clearstream, Luxembourg, the "Clearing Systems") shall, whenever the context so permits, be deemed to include a reference to any additional or alternative clearing system specified in the applicable Final Terms or Pricing Supplement or as may otherwise be approved by the Issuer and the Fiscal Agent.

-In this Base Prospectus, any reference to "law" shall (unless the context otherwise requires) be deemed to include regulations and other legal requirements.
+In this Base Prospectus, any reference to "law" shall (unless the context otherwise requires) be deemed to include legislation, regulations and other legal requirements.

-Certain figures and percentages included in this Base Prospectus have been subject to rounding adjustments; accordingly, figures shown in the same category presented in different tables might vary slightly and figures shown as totals in certain tables may not be an arithmetic aggregation of the figures which precede them.
+Certain figures and percentages included in this Base Prospectus have been subject to rounding adjustments and, accordingly, figures shown in the same category presented in different tables might vary slightly and figures shown as totals in certain tables might not be an arithmetic aggregation of the figures that precede them.